Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 import { HashRouter as Router, Route } from 'react-router-dom'
 ```

 Why `HashRouter as Router`?
 This is an alias.
-You're importing HashRouter but using it under the name Router instead.
+You're importing HashRouter but using it under the name `Router` instead.
+This will make it easier to make changes in the future if needed.

 > [action]
 >